DeFiCh/ain/doc/setup-nodes.md

 # Setup nodes

-> NOTE: This section is a work in progress for DeFi Blockchain.
+> NOTE: This section is a work in progress for Bitcoin.

 Setting up nodes are exactly similar to how to run a node from the command-line for Bitcoin.
 We'll update these instructions shortly, meanwhile please follow any bitcoin instructions, substituting the binaries name of bitcoin for defi, that's available under the `bin` dir.